Paul Celan: Emigration and Paris years

 Upon the emergence of the communist regime in Romania at the beginning of 1948, Celan fled Romania for Vienna, Austria.
 It was there that he befriended Ingeborg Bachmann, who had just completed a dissertation on Martin Heidegger.
 Celan, however, found only a ruined city divided between Allied powers and which bore little resemblance to the literary, musical, and cultural mecca it had been as the capital of the Austro-Hungarian Empire.
 Furthermore, the urbane, cultured, and sophisticated Viennese Jewish community described by Stefan Zweig in The World of Yesterday had been largely annihilated by the Holocaust in Austria.
 This is why, like the poet Heinrich Heine before him, Celan emigrated to Paris in 1948.
 In that year his first poetry collection, Der Sand aus den Urnen ("Sand from the Urns"), was published in Vienna by A. Sexl.
 His first few years in Paris were marked by intense feelings of loneliness and isolation, as expressed in letters to his colleagues, including his longtime friend from Cernăuți, Petre Solomon.
 It was also during this time that he exchanged many letters with Diet Kloos, a young singer and anti-Nazi Dutch Resistance veteran who had witnessed her husband of just a few months being tortured to death.
 She visited Celan twice in Paris between 1949 and 1951.
+During his stay in Paris, he became friends with Emil Cioran and Serge Moscovici.

 In 1952, Celan's writing began to gain recognition when he read his poetry on his first reading trip to West Germany where he was invited to read at the semiannual meetings of the hugely influential Group 47 literary group.
 At their May meeting he read his poem Todesfuge ("Death Fugue"), a depiction of concentration camp life.
 When Ingeborg Bachmann, with whom Celan had an affair, won the group's prize for her poetry collection Die gestundete Zeit (The Extended Hours), Celan (whose work had received only six votes) said "After the meeting, only six people remembered my name".
 He did not attend any other meeting of the group.